 Though the views from Sunset were beautiful, our best meal of the trip took place in the garden at Cezayir.
 A close second goes to Mikla, though it was a bit more stuffy than we expected.
 We also developed a major thing for Istanbul’s rooftops, and we made our way up to 360Istanbul one night for drinks, too.
 The City of Seven Hills knows how to capitalize on their built-in views.
 This rooftop was only on, like, the 10th floor!
 But we still felt like we were on top of the world:

 what we saw // On our first full day, we headed straight for the Old City to meet with our private tour guide from Luxury Istanbul.
 We spent the next six hours getting a peek at all the highlights of this ancient city.

 Starting, of course, with the Blue Mosque.
 Adorned with 20,000 handmade ceramic tiles, we removed our shoes and stepped inside, where we listened to a brief explanation of the history and construction.
-Like all mosques, this one (officially named the Sultan Ahmed Mosque) is built facing Mecca, which is the direction Muslims must face when praying.
+Like all mosques, this one (officially named the Sultan Ahmed Mosque) is built facing Mecca.
+This is the direction Muslims must face when praying.

 Unlike all mosques, the outside is adorned with 6 minarets — more than any other in Istanbul, and one of the few in the world to boast this many.
 Naturally, all of my photos only show 4 of the minarets, because I am an excellent travel blogger.